-If the estate or trust is a shareholder of a federal S corporation for which the election to be a New York
+If the estate or trust is a shareholder of a federal S corporation for which the election to be a New York S corporation was in effect for the taxable year, include any of the following additions and subtractions that apply to the estate's or trust's share of S corporation items of income, loss or deduction, plus the addition required by section

-S corporation was in effect for the taxable year, include any of the following additions and subtractions that apply to the estate's or trust's share of S corporation items of income, loss or deduction, plus the addition required by section 612(b)(18) of the Tax Law.
+612(b)(18) of the Tax Law.
 If the election to treat the corporation as a New York S corporation terminated during the taxable year, the estate or trust must allocate the additions and subtractions.
-Obtain the estate's or trust's share of S corporation items of income, loss and deduction from the S corporation return, Form CT-3-S or Form CT-4-S.
+Obtain the estate's or trust's share of S corporation items of income, loss and deduction from the S corporation.

-If the estate or trust is a shareholder of a federal S corporation for which the election to be a New York S corporation was not in effect for the taxable year, include only those additions required by sections 612(b)(19) and 612(b)(20) and the subtraction required by section 612(c)(22) of the Tax Law.
+If the estate or trust is a shareholder of an S corporation that was eligible to make the election to be a New York S corporation for the tax year but did not make the election, include only those additions required by sections 612(b)(19) and 612(b)(20) and the subtraction required by section 612(c)(22) of the Tax Law.